michalwarsaw/Notes/README.md

 ## Applicationa based on:

-* Pure JavaScriptES6,
+* JavaScript ES6,
 * Webpack,
 * API based on simple local JSON server,
-* Bootstrap,
+* Bootstrap for interface and layout look,
-* Page for Routing,
+* Page lib for Routing,
 * Showdown for Markdown,
-* ES6 polyfills to support older browsers.
+* ES6 polyfills to support older browsers,
 * Axios for Promises.

 The project is still developing.